haskell/cabal/release-notes/Cabal-3.6.1.0.md

   The canonicalized path of the ghc binary usually points to the bin/ directory unpacked from a bindist, which is less likely to be tampered with by distributions and tools.
-As such, prefering the canoncialized path should get us more robust results.
+As such, prefering the canonicalized path should get us more robust results.

 - Fix `cabal test --enable-library-coverage` for other-modules [#5213](https://github.com/haskell/cabal/issues/5213) [#7493](https://github.com/haskell/cabal/pull/7493)